Mitsuye Yamada: Life after incarceration

 During the time of Mitsuye's upbringing, Japanese society did not offer women much freedom; they were unable to obtain higher education or choose a husband on their own accord.
 Yamada's personal and familiar ordeals throughout World War II and observations of her mother's way of life bring anti-racist and feminist attitudes to her works.

 Mitsuye married Yoshikazu Yamada in 1950, and the couple had four children together.
-Mitsuye has seven grandchildren and three great-grandchildren.
+They, also, have seven grandchildren and three great-grandchildren.

 Mitsuye became a naturalized U.S. citizen in 1955.
 She considers herself Nisei (second-generation Japanese American).
+She turned 100 on July 5, 2023.

 Education and career

 Although Yamada began her studies at the University of Cincinnati, she left in 1945 to attend New York University, where she received a B.A. in English and Art in 1947.
 She earned an M.A. in English Literature and Research from the University of Chicago in 1953.
-She began teaching at Cypress College in 1968, and retired in 1989 as a Professor of English.
+She began teaching at Cypress College in 1968, and retired in 1989 as a professor of English.

-She wrote her first book, Camp Notes and Other Poems, during and just after her internment during the Second World War, but it remained unpublished until 1976.
-In this collection, the "wartime conflicts of Japanese Americans are traced back to the injustice of Executive Order 9066 and to visible and invisible racism against Japanese and Americans of Japanese ancestry both inside and outside the camp."
-(Usui, 2002).
-Yamada's professed purpose for writing is to encourage Asian American women to speak out and defy the cultural codes that encourage Asian American women to be silent.
-(Sheffer, 2003).
-Yamada recognizes that Asian American women have not been fully represented as "sites of complex intersections of race, gender, and national identity."
-(Yamamoto, 2000).
-Yamada once said, "Asian Pacific women need to affirm our culture while working within to change it."
-(Geok-Lin, 1993).